ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/sort-query-results.js.markdown

 __Ordering Type__:

-* By default, the `OrderBy` methods will determine the `OrderingType` from the property path expression
-  and specify that ordering type in the generated RQL that is sent to the server.
+* If no ordering type is specified in the query then the server will apply the default lexicographical ordering.

-* E.g. in the above example, ordering by `x => x.UnitsInStock` will result in `OrderingType.Long`
+* In the above example, the ordering type was set to `Long`.
-  because that property data type is an integer.

 * Different ordering can be forced - see [Force ordering type](../../../client-api/session/querying/sort-query-results#force-ordering-type) below.